What we seek in Middletown tenants

-In Middletown, our management staff prefers to deal with good tenants.
-Here are a few of the traits we expect.
+In Middletown, our management staff prefers to work with good tenants.
+Here are some of the traits we seek out.

 - A tenant pays the rent when due every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.